thatsOven/sorting-visualizer/README.md

 - `draw(array: list[Value], indices: dict[int, Optional[tuple[int, int, int]]])`: draws the main array. `indices` contains the list of highlighted indices, each mapped to a color.
 If the mapped color is `None` the visual should draw those indices like they're not highlighted;
 - `drawAux(array: list[Value], indices: dict[int, Optional[tuple[int, int, int]]])`: like `draw`, but draws the aux array.

-The class also provides three methods that get called in specific scenarios and can be overridden.
+The class also provides seven methods that get called in specific scenarios and can be overridden.
 By default, they do nothing:
 - `init()`: gets called when the graphic system is re-initialized (usually when the resolution is changed).
 Useful to change data that relies on the resolution.
 - `prepare()`: precomputes data for the visual style;
 - `onAuxOn(length)`: gets called when aux is turned on or constants are to recompute.
 Useful to prepare data;